-It is possibly the oldest STONE monument in India.
-Your history teacher taught you that it was built by Ashoka the Great of the Mauryan dynasty.
-And you have seen it in umpteen travel brochures.
+It is possibly the oldest stone monument in India.
+Your history teacher may have taught you that it was built by Ashoka the great of the Mauryan dynasty.
+And you have probably seen it in umpteen travel brochures.
 You know the Sanchi Stupa, of course.
 Can you conjure up a mental picture of the monument?
 Does it look like this?

-Good.
-Now, guess which part of the structure was built by Ashoka?
-If you answered “ALL OF IT” - Congratulations; you remembered everything your history teacher taught you.
+But can you guess which part of the structure was built by Ashoka?
+If you answered “All of it” – Congratulations; you remembered everything your history teacher taught you.

-The Satavahanas were originally a South Indian feudatory of the Maurya Kings.
+The Satavahanas were originally a South Indian feudatory of the Mauryan kings.
 About 50 years after Ashoka’s death the Mauryan empire started breaking up.
-The Satavahanas asserted their independence and formed a huge kingdom from the East coast to the West coast on the Deccan plateau.
+The Satavahanas asserted their independence and formed a large kingdom that stretched from the East coast to the West coast on the Deccan plateau.
 At the height of their power, Sanchi was under their rule and that is why we see such brilliant Satavahana art at Sanchi.

 Because they controlled the plateau from coast-to-coast, all North-South trade had to pass through their territory.
 Seaborne trade including Roman ships, graced their ports.
 All this made the country rich, and hence patronage for art came from the kings as well as wealthy merchants and noblemen.

 The Satavahanas were Hindu kings, yet it was Buddhist art that got a greater fillip under the Satavahanas.
 During their time, the Satavahanas allowed Buddhist monasteries to come up along important trade routes.
 These monasteries were funded by local merchants because they doubled up as rest houses for traders.
 By the end of the Satavahana reign, there was a trail of Buddhist art all over their territory.
-This style of sculpting was called the Amaravati style – considered the mother of all Indian styles, developed in the Satavahana kingdom.
+This style of sculpting was called the Amaravati style.
+It is considered the mother of all Indian styles and was developed in the Satavahana kingdom.

-The Ajanta Paintings, the Nasik Pandavleni caves and of course the Sanchi gateways were all products of this era.
+The Ajanta paintings, the Nasik Pandavleni caves and of course the Sanchi gateways were all products of the Satavahana era.
 The Amaravati style is said to have influenced the later Hindu art of the Pallava and Chola periods.